- Curriculum & Course Descriptions

 Board of Certification Exam Pass Rates

 Minot State University has had two graduating classes in the athletic training major.
 There have been seven students who have graduated from Minot State University with a Bachelor of Science with a major in Athletic Training.
-As of September 2013, 7 students have taken the Board of Certification, Inc. exam.
-All 7 students passed on their first attempt for a 100% pass rate.
+As of October 2014, 14 students have taken the Board of Certification, Inc. exam.

 Additional Program Information

 » Requirements for Application for Admission into the Athletic Training Program